Fen Alder Carr

-Fen Alder Carr is a 1.7 hectare Local Nature Reserve south-east of Creeting St Peter in Suffolk.
-It is owned by Suffolk County Council.
+Fen Alder Carr is a 1.7 hectare Local Nature Reserve south-east of Creeting St Peter in Suffolk, England, owned by Suffolk County Council.

 This site has diverse habitats, including open water, alder carr woodland and tall fen.
 There is a large rookery high in the trees, and there are other birds such as siskins, chaffinches and redpolls.

 There is access from Fen Lane.